Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: The effective area

 To compute the instantaneous effective areas of different neutrino experiments, we rely on the coordinate transformation discussed above.
 We adopt the same strategy from the Planetary Neutrino Monitoring network (PLE$\nu$M)~\cite{Schumacher:2021hhm,Schumacher:2025qca} and utilize their publicly available code~\href{https://github.com/PLEnuM-group/Plenum}{\faGithubSquare}.
 In this framework, all neutrino telescopes are assumed to share the same effective area as IceCube---when expressed in local coordinates---with corrections applied to account for differences in detector size (see Table~\ref{tab:Experiments_Location}, ``Volume scaling").
 Specifically, they consider the IceCube effective area for muon tracks~\cite{IceCube:2021xar}, which is provided as a function of the source declination and neutrino energy, $A_\text{eff}^\text{IC}(E, \delta)$.
 This can be recast in terms of local coordinates using Eq.~\eqref{eq:equatorial_to_local_IC}, yielding the effective area as a function of the neutrino energy and zenith angle, $A_\text{eff}^\text{IC}(E, \theta)$.

 Given the detection time, source location $(\delta, \text{RA})$, and the geographic coordinates of each experiment (listed in Table~\ref{tab:Experiments_Location}), \texttt{astropy} can be used to determine the corresponding zenith angle $\theta$ for each detector.
 With this information, the effective area can then be computed using $A_\text{eff}^\text{IC}(E, \theta)$.
-Since the mapping from equatorial to local coordinates depends on both time and detector location, the resulting zenith angles, and therefore the values of the resulting effective area will differ across experiments.
+Since the mapping from equatorial to local coordinates depends on both time and detector location, the resulting zenith angles, and therefore the values of the resulting effective area, will differ across experiments.

 An additional complication is the fact that the publicly available effective area from IceCube is provided as an average over all right ascensions, which is reasonable given that IceCube’s sensitivity is approximately independent of RA and time.
 This averaged effective area is thus well-suited for analyses of diffuse fluxes or transient events lasting longer than a day.
 However, our focus is on short-lived transient events, with burst durations of $\mathcal{O}(100~\text{s})$ for which the RA dependence is important.
 To restore it, we bin the IceCube effective area uniformly in RA and normalize it so that integrating over RA recovers the original result.
+In this manner we were able to get $A_\text{eff}^\text{IC}(E,\delta,\rm RA)$ and in local coordinates $A_\text{eff}^\text{IC}(E,\theta,\phi)$ and use the same strategy of PLE$\nu$M to compute the instantaneous effective areas of different detectors.
 This procedure is justified by IceCube’s unique location at the South Pole.
 While this is similar to the PLE$\nu$M strategy for adapting IceCube’s effective area to other detectors, their approach involves integrating over RA for each detector after converting to local coordinates.
 In contrast, we retain the RA dependence throughout, yielding an effective area that better captures the properties of short-duration transient signals.